Magpie-Tools/magpie-docs/docs/getting-started/installation.md

 - `postgres` on host port `5434`
 - `redis` on host port `8946`

+Current build/runtime status:

+- backend image is built from the Go `1.26` codebase
+- frontend image builds the Angular `21.1` app and serves the static output via nginx

 Rotating proxy listener ports are also mapped by default:

 - TCP: `20000-20100`